FREQUENTLY ASKED

 Answer:

-from the Commission, during the period of their deployment.
-Regular
+requirement from the Commission, during the period of their deployment.

-(active) SC Bar members on active duty military status in the United States
+Regular (active) SC Bar members on active duty military status in the

 membership status you must contact both the SC Supreme Court’s Attorney

-military members may not engage in the practice of law in South Carolina
+change.
+Note that military members may not engage in the practice of law

-outside of their duties in the Armed Forces of the United States, pursuant to
+in South Carolina outside of their duties in the Armed Forces of the United

 17. Must